EggsOnTheFrontPorch/EggsOnTheFrontPorch/README.md

 Hi, thanks for your interest in buying eggs on our front porch!

-There are 0 dozen eggs available for sale, as of 4pm on September 15, 2022.
+There are 1 dozen eggs available for sale, as of 4pm on September 15, 2022.

 This total will be updated at least daily.

+*** Egg production will be a little low until about December, when new and start playing. ***